nabiikaz/pharmacy/README.md

 because almost every dashboard page it depandes on a websocket connection

 # deployement :
-1- install all dependencies :
+1- install all dependencies : \n
     composer install
 2- Migrate all migrations :
     php artisan migrate